Wind-WindKids/winding/samples/sophieandwind/sun.md

 epilogue_kite_quiz_answer: spread, landscape-oriented
 --
 @left: page, image, portrait-oriented
-Same handout as before, but with #4 crossed out.
+Same handout as before,
+but with a thick line added to #4, to make the cross kite look like a "4" —
+And then that kite is crossed out.

 @text: big, red, mark
 17%